Otto-Stern Award

 Otto-Stern Award 2020

 The first Otto-Stern Award of the Division of Magnetic Resonance was awarded to Prof. Dr. hc mult.
-Awarded to Tony Keller:
+Tony Keller (1937-2023):

-"In recognition of his fundamental and outstanding contributions to the development of nuclear magnetic resonance spectroscopy - from noise decoupling and the introduction of pulse Fourier spectroscopy in commercial spectrometers to superconducting magnets and fully digitized spectrometers to cryo heads and high-field spectrometers - which gave NMR spectroscopy a broad scientific application in Germany and the world and thus made a decisive contribution to the establishment of NMR spectroscopy in chemistry as well as life and materials science Otto-Stern Award 2020 commemorates the discovery of directional quantization in the spin states "up" and "down". ".
+"In recognition of his fundamental and extraordinary contributions to the development of nuclear magnetic resonance spectroscopy - from noise decoupling and the introduction of pulse Fourier spectroscopy in commercial spectrometers to superconducting magnets and fully digitized spectrometers to cryo heads and ultra-high field spectrometers - which opened up a broad scientific application for NMR spectroscopy in Germany and the world and thus made a decisive contribution to the establishment of NMR spectroscopy in chemistry as well as bio and materials science .
+The Otto-Stern Award 2020 commemorates the discovery of directional quantization into the spin states "up" and "down".
 Tony Keller has led the development of NMR spectroscopy in the "up" direction."

 Otto-Stern Award 2020ff